ImHavven/r-p-s-another/README.md

 #Rock - Paper - Scissors Game

-This Rep Is About Classic Game Rock-Paper-Scissors Using JavaScript.
+This Rep Is About The Classic Game Rock-Paper-Scissors Using JavaScript.